Proposed SR-91, I-15, and I-10 Express HOT Lanes need free non-transponder carpooling and transit infrastructure.

 These high occupancy toll lane corridors allow for free carpools or a toll transponder.
 All HOV's--Carpoolers, vanpools, and private buses--do not need to preregister or get a transponder beforehand to use the lanes.
 They can get on for free and go!

 In contrast, the I-15 Express Lanes in San Diego County with its non-transponder policy for carpools has better balanced traffic distribution and cut down significantly on commute times.
 In 1996, the carpool lane-to-HOT conversion took place in the existing reversible lanes.
 No new lanes were built at that time and traffic flow did improve according to reports.
+2 remains the carpool occupancy requirement.
 The recent upgrades and transit infrastructure additions improved traffic flow even better.

 UC Berkeley's in-depth study combined with the Transit Coalition's field studies of tolled express lanes show that policies which support non-transponder carpooling have enormous public-private benefits.
 By having a dedicated set of free-flowing lanes, all 2+ or 3+ HOVs, all public express buses, and all private sector transit buses like Greyhound, Megabus, and casino coaches can bypass traffic-choked corridors for free while solo vehicles are given the option to buy their way in for a toll if capacity permits it.
-Stats show that there are groups of non-HOV's who are willing to tax themselves into the carpool lane.
 With the high occupancy vehicle traffic and toll paying SOV traffic out of the general purpose lanes, overall traffic would be more evenly distributed and therefore better flowing.
-Let's not forget that free access to a carpool lane is advertised as an incentive to travel in a high occupancy vehicle.
+Plus, free non-transponder carpooling maximizes the number of people travelling through the corridor as the majority of vehicles using the HOT lanes would be free HOV's.
+Also, free access to a carpool lane is also commonly advertised as an incentive to travel in a high occupancy vehicle.

 Congestion Pricing: Tolling non-HOV traffic

-Tolls should range from 25 cents to $10+ depending on the amount of traffic and distance traveled through high volume segments.
+During ordinary everyday traffic conditions, tolls should range from 25 cents minimum to $10 maximum depending on the amount of traffic and distance travelled through high volume segments.
 Toll amounts should follow the supply-and-demand economic principle to maintain a steady volume of revenue 24 hours per day, 7 days per week.
+Economists and traffic engineers should develop a fair tolling policy.
 For instance, non-HOV 3+ traffic should expect to pay a minimum toll of $2-4 with a $8-12 maximum during the afternoon peak hour on the eastbound 91 Express Lanes.
-In contrast, the toll would be 25 cents to $1 whenever all lanes are free-flowing at 65 mph+ to better redistribute the traffic flow and maintain adequate toll revenue during off-peak hours.
-All toll revenue should be used solely to pay for corridor operations and mass transit, HOT lane debt/bond obligations, and/or capital improvements.
+In contrast, the toll should be 25 cents to $1 whenever all lanes are free-flowing at 65 mph+ to better redistribute the traffic flow.
+The low tolls can help inform solo drivers that all lanes in the corridor are free-flowing.
+Also, all toll revenue should be used solely to pay for corridor operations and mass transit, HOT lane debt/bond obligations, and/or capital improvements.

 Lexus Lanes?
 Facts of HOT Lane Patrons